LNMIG/LNMIG/README.md

 I consider myself a problem solver and client oriented professional.

-Should you be interested in contacting me, feel free to do it at anytime.
+Should you be interested in contacting me, feel free to do it.
+See "Connect with me" below.
 </p>

 ---